Graff1406/nodejs-server-fp-detectop-ai/README.md

-# ServerStarter
+# FP-DetectorAI

 ## Overview

-ServerStarter is a default backend template for quickly setting up and deploying any web application or project.
-It provides basic, secure, and scalable settings to help developers start their server-side applications with minimal configuration.
-Whether for testing, development, or production, ServerStarter includes essential features like CORS, logging, and environment variable management.
-It's designed to be a reliable starting point for backend development.
+FP-DetectorAI is a backend server for a browser extension that analyzes the authenticity of real-time news articles, detecting fake news, propaganda, and manipulation using AI-powered techniques.
+The goal is to help users identify misleading or fabricated information online.

 ## Available Scripts